AK0922/olympic-data-pipeline/README.md

 1. db - to host database and runs DDL commands
 2. app - to run the ignestion into database

+if you are interested in changing the input files specify the path to files at `docker-compose.yml`

 ## How to connect database

 Validate if the db container is up and running using the command `docker ps`\